grame-cncm/faustdoc/src/manual/errors.md

 The compiler is organized in several stages:

 - starting from the DSP source code, the parser builds an internal memory representation of the source program (typically known as an [Abstract Source Tree](https://en.wikipedia.org/wiki/Abstract_syntax_tree)) made here of primitives in the *Box language*.
 A first class of errors messages are known as *syntax error* messages, like missing the `;` character to end a line.etc.
 - an expression in the Box language is then evaluated to produce an expression in the *Signal language* where signals as conceptually infinite streams of samples or control values.
 The box language actually implements the Faust [Block Diagram Algebra](https://hal.science/hal-02159011v1), and not following the connections rules will trigger a second class of errors messages, the *box connection errors*.
+Other errors can be produced at this stage when parameters for some primitives are not of the correct type.
 - the pattern matching meta language allows to algorithmically create and manipulate block diagrams expressions.
 So a third class of *pattern matching coding errors* can occur at this level.
-- signal expressions are then optimized, type annotated (to associate an integer or real type with each signal, but also discovering when signals are to be computed: at init time, control-rate or sample-rate..) to produce a so-called *normal-form*.
+- signal expressions are optimized, type annotated (to associate an integer or real type with each signal, but also discovering when signals are to be computed: at init time, control-rate or sample-rate..) to produce a so-called *normal-form*.
 A fourth class of *typing error* can occur at this level, like using delays with a non-bounded size, etc.
+- signal expressions are then converted in FIR (Faust Imperative Representation), a representation for state based computation (memory access, arithmetic computations, control flow, etc.), to be converted into the final target language (like C/C++, LLVM IR, Rust, WebAssembly, etc.).
+A fith class of *backend errors* can occur at this level, like non supported compilation options for a given backend, etc.

 Note that the current error messages system is still far from perfect, usually when the origin of the error in the DSP source cannot be properly traced.
 In this case the file and line number where the error occurred are not displayed, but an internal description of the expression (as a Box of a Signal) is printed.

 ## Syntax errors

-Those error happens when the language syntax is not respected [TO COMPLETE]
+Those error happens when the language syntax is not respected.

+ [TO COMPLETE]

 ## Box connection errors